stain/s11.no/content/2023/phd/evaluating-fdo/index.md

 To better understand the relationship between the FDO framework and other existing approaches, we use the following for analysis:

-1. An Interoperability Framework and Distributed Platform for Fast Data Applications <span class="citation" data-cites="delgadoInteroperabilityFrameworkDistributed2016a">(Delgado [2016](#ref-delgadoInteroperabilityFrameworkDistributed2016a))</span>, which proposes quality measurements for comparing how frameworks support interoperability, particularly from a service architectural view.
+1. An Interoperability Framework and Distributed Platform for Fast Data Applications [[Delgado 2016](https://doi.org/10.1007/978-3-319-31861-5_1)], which proposes quality measurements for comparing how frameworks support interoperability, particularly from a service architectural view.

 2. The FAIR Digital Object guidelines <span class="citation" data-cites="boninoFAIRDigitalObject">(Bonino et al. [2019](#ref-boninoFAIRDigitalObject))</span>, validated against its current implementations for completeness.